HenestrosaDev/100-days-of-swift/Projects/01-StormViewer/README.md

 | [18](https://www.hackingwithswift.com/100/18) | <ul><li>[Wrap up](https://www.hackingwithswift.com/read/1/6/wrap-up)</li><li>[Review for Project 1: Storm Viewer](https://www.hackingwithswift.com/review/hws/project-1-storm-viewer)</li>                                                                                                                                                                                  |

-## I've learnt...
+## I Have Learnt...

 - `FileManager`
 - Typecasting (using the "as" keyword, same as Kotlin).
-- `ViewControllers`
+- `UIViewController`: Manages and coordinates the view hierarchy of an app
-- `Storyboards`
+- **Storyboards**: Visual representation of an app's user interface.
+It allows developers to create and manage multiple screens, or view controllers, in a single file, making it easier to design and maintain complex interfaces.
-- `Outlets`: Property that is annotated with the symbol IBOutlet and whose value you can set graphically in a .nib/.xib file or a storyboard. @IBOutlet has no special meaning other than "this is connected to something in Interface Builder".
+- **Outlets**: Property that is annotated with the symbol IBOutlet and whose value you can set graphically in a .nib/.xib file or a storyboard. @IBOutlet has no special meaning other than "this is connected to something in Interface Builder".
-- `AutoLayout`
+- **AutoLayout**: Allows developers to create user interfaces that can adapt to different screen sizes and orientations.
+It is a system for defining constraints that determine the position and size of user interface elements, such as views and controls, relative to other elements and the screen.
-- `UIImageView`
+- `UIImageView`: A view for displaying images.
-- Navigation bars, which are the equivalent of Action Bars in Android.
+- `UINavigationBar`: The equivalent of ActionBar in Android.
 - `UINavigationController`: Manages a stack of view controllers that can be pushed by us.
 This view controller stack is what gives us the smooth sliding in and out animation.
 - The use of `try!` to avoid catching the exception in case that we are completely sure that it won't trigger an exception.